-- Stay hydrated and eat a well-balanced dietiii – maintaining good general health is your best line of defence when it comes to cold and flu prevention.
-A strong immune system will mean that when you do become exposed to germs, your body will be able to fight the flu virus.
+- Stay hydrated and eat a well-balanced diet – maintaining good general health is often considered your best line of defence when it comes to cold and flu prevention.
+A strong immune system will mean that when you do become exposed to germs, your body will be better able to fight the flu virus.

-- Get enough sleep and exercise regularlyii – this will help minimise stress and boost your immune system even further, enhancing your resistance to cold and flu.
+- Get enough sleep and exercise regularly – this will help minimise stress and boost your immune system even further, enhancing your resistance to cold and flu.